breakthrough-treatment-liver-cancer

 CAR-T therapy & Stem Cells for Liver Cancer – Hepatocellular Carcinoma

-The Liver largest internal organ in the body and is located directly below the right lung.
-The Liver consists of the right lobe and left lobe, which comprises hepatocytes cells responsible for processing the nutrients from the blood.
+The Liver is the largest internal organ in the body and is located directly below the right lung.
+The Liver consists of the right lobe and left lobe, which comprise hepatocyte cells responsible for processing the nutrients from the blood.
 Hepatocytes help break down and store some nutrients and also help remove any waste from the body.
-The Liver also produces bile fluid that helps us break down drugs, alcohol, and other toxic waste in the blood, then passing from our body through stool and urine.
-A liver cancer diagnosis is often due to cancer metastasizing from a different area such as in myeloma and is therefore known as secondary liver cancer.
+The Liver also produces bile fluid that helps us break down drugs, alcohol, and other toxic waste in the blood, then passes from our body through stool and urine.
+A liver cancer diagnosis is often due to cancer metastasizing from a different area, such as in myeloma, and is therefore known as secondary liver cancer.
 The different types of cells in the Liver can result in many cancerous (malignant) and noncancerous (benign) tumors.
-These variations of tumors all have different causes, are must be treated differently.
+These variations of tumors all have various causes and must be treated differently.

 global-Liver-cancer-statistics